This unit aims to introduce students to a range of psychiatric disorders including

 |Study Period||Start date||Census date||WW date||End date|

-- Discriminate the major symptomatology, epidemiology and aetiology of a range of mental health conditions and how these might be influenced by culture.
+- Describe the major symptomatology, aetiology, and outcomes associated with a range of mental health conditions.

-- Apply research evidence and critical thinking skills to solve problems encountered by psychologists in clinical practice.
+- Apply research evidence and critical thinking skills to solve problems encountered by psychologists in clinical settings, including ethical practice.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|